cardano-foundation/CIPs/CIP-1856/README.md

 -->

 ## Abstract
-This proposal defines an addition to the NFT metadata standard to support text localization
+This proposal defines an additional property to the NFT and FT metadata standard to support text localization.

 ## Motivation: why is this CIP necessary?
-Current NFT metadata only supports a single hardcoded language (mostly English), which limits the accessibility to a certain culture.
-In order to get closer to mass adoption, we need to bring down language bariers by introducing a standard to add translations to native token metadata.
-This is specially relevant for games, metaverse solutions, and realfi use-cases of NFTs.
+Current NFT and FT metadata only supports a single hardcoded language (mostly English), which limits the accessibility to a certain culture.
+To get closer to mass adoption, we need to bring down language barriers by extending the current standard to support translations.
+This is especially relevant for games, metaverse solutions, and RealFi use cases of NFTs.

 ## Specification
 This proposal follows the same specifications as <CIP-0025>(https://github.com/cardano-foundation/CIPs/blob/master/CIP-0025).

+The name of a culture consists of its [[ISO-639]](https://www.iso.org/standard/4767.html) language code with small letters and its [[ISO-3166]](https://www.iso.org/standard/63545.html) country/region code with capital letter separated by a dash "-".
+For instance, this proposal was written in "en-US": English with the US culture.

+This convention is compatible with most operative systems (Linux and Windows) and widely used translation software.

 ## Proposed structure

-New metadata standard will look like this:
+The new JSON metadata standard will look like this:
 ```
 {
   "721": {